scottrbrtsn/codedeploy/README.md

    - deploymentType = {docker, mvn, jar}
        - docker requires a valid docker registry

-SSL needs to be set up for this to work (http might work but I doubt you'd want to)
+@Requires SSL needs to be set up for this to work (http might work but I doubt you'd want to)

-Requires a public facing ip.
+@Requires a public facing ip.